traitecoevo/austraits.org/content/home/links.md

 ---

-**[ARDC webpage](https://ardc.edu.au/project/austraits/)**  - AusTraits is currently funded by a 2.5 year grant from the Australian Research Data Commons, matched by funding from our data partners.
-The ARDC website provides an AusTraits project overview and additional details of the services provided by ARDC to enhance this project.
+## Accessing and using AusTraits

-**[Zenodo page](http://doi.org/10.5281/zenodo.5112001.)** - The most recent AusTraits data release can be downloaded directly from the Zenodo repository.
+**[Zenodo](http://doi.org/10.5281/zenodo.5112001.)** - The most recent AusTraits data release can be downloaded directly from the Zenodo repository.

-**[AusTraits R Package Website](https://traitecoevo.github.io/austraits/)** Visit the AusTraits R Package website for information for downloading AusTraits using R. This package facilities the download and exploration of the AusTraits database in R.
+**[AusTraits R Package](https://traitecoevo.github.io/austraits/)** Visit the AusTraits R Package website for information for downloading AusTraits using R. This package facilities the download and exploration of the AusTraits database in R.

-**[AusTraits R Package Github repository](https://github.com/traitecoevo/austraits)** - Visit the AusTraits Github repository for the AusTraits R Package source code.
+## Contributing new data to AusTraits

 **[AusTraits.build Github repository](https://github.com/traitecoevo/austraits.build)** - The individual datasets and metadata amalgamated into the AusTraits database are archived on the AusTraits.build Github repository, together with the code required to build AusTraits.